input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/usage-tutorial/preparation.md

-# Preparation steps
+# Integrating the Atala PRISM SDK Into a Scala Project Using SBT

-These preparation steps are necessary to complete the usage tutorial.
+## Prerequisites

-This section gives you the necessary steps to integrate the PRISM SDK in a Scala project, you are expected to know how to set up an [sbt](https://www.scala-sbt.org/) project.
+This section explains how to integrate the Atala PRISM SDK into a Scala project using the Scala Build Tool (SBT).

-Proceed by creating a new project, or opening an existing one.
+**Note:** This tutorial assumes that you are proficient in setting up/working with [SBT](https://www.scala-sbt.org/) projects.
+You can create your own project or open an existing one.

-## Dependencies
+## Adding Dependencies

-Once you have created the sbt project, add the necessary dependencies to your `build.sbt`:
+After creating (or opening) the SBT project, add the necessary dependencies to your `build.sbt`:

 ```scala
 libraryDependencies += "io.iohk" %% "prism-protos" % "@VERSION@" // needed for the credential payloads defined in protobuf